argilla-io/argilla/docs/_source/practical_guides/records.md

 ### Define a `FeedbackRecord`

+After configuring a `FeedbackDataset`, as shown in the [previous guide](/practical_guides/create_dataset).
 The next step is to create records following Argilla's `FeedbackRecord` format.
+You can check an example [here](/tutorials_and_integrations/tutorials/feedback/end2end_examples/create-dataset-001.ipynb).
 These are the attributes of a `FeedbackRecord`:

 - `fields`: A dictionary with the name (key) and content (value) of each of the fields in the record.
 These will need to match the fields set up in the dataset configuration (see [Define record fields](/practical_guides/create_dataset.md#define-fields)).
 - `external_id` (optional): An ID of the record defined by the user.
 If there is no external ID, this will be `None`.
 - `metadata` (optional): A dictionary with the metadata of the record.
-Read more about [including metadata](/practical_guides/).
+Read more about [including metadata](/practical_guides/metadata).
 - `vectors` (optional): A dictionary with the vector associated to the record.
-Read more about [including vectors](/practical_guides/).
+Read more about [including vectors](/practical_guides/vectors).
 - `suggestions`(optional): A list of all suggested responses for a record e.g., model predictions or other helpful hints for the annotators.
-Read more about [including suggestions](/practical_guides/).
+Read more about [including suggestions](/practical_guides/suggestions_and_responses).
 - `responses` (optional): A list of all responses to a record.
 You will only need to add them if your dataset already has some annotated records.
-Read more about [including responses](/practical_guides/).
+Read more about [including responses](/practical_guides/suggestions_and_responses).

 ```python
 # Create a single Feedback Record